SEE Shore Photography

 Which Camera to Buy?

 Then go to a store to feel the weight of the camera to make sure it fits well in your hand and is comfortable.
+I can't hold a Nikon D850 because it's just too big for my hand.

 Consider renting a camera before you buy.